justinlovinger/tag/README.md

 Tags may imply other tags.
 For example,
-`rust` may imply `programming`.
+`rust` may imply `code`.
-Implied tags would be defined by each user and may require a special directory at the top-level of a tagged filesystem, not unlike `.git`.
+Implied tags may be handled by a separate program.
-Details of how implied tags are represented are not finalized.
+The program would add tags to its own namespace.

 ### Inferred tags